-The objective of the program is to train postdoctoral veterinarians in the conduct of biomedical research in a comparative medicine context.
-The program is comprised of a minimum of 3 years of integrated practical and didactic training in research and medicine that promote a multidisciplinary approach to questions in biomedical science.
-The training is structured to expand upon the unique comparative knowledge, skills, and perspectives that a veterinarian brings to biomedical research.
-Postdoctoral fellows have the option of pursuing an advanced degree through MIT's Department of Biological Engineering or the interdepartmental Microbiology Graduate PhD Program or Tufts School of Veterinary Medicine.
-An optional six months of clinical training, funded outside the T32 training grant, are also available and strongly recommended.
+The objective of the DCM training program is to educate and train postdoctoral veterinarians in the conduct of biomedical research in a comparative medicine setting.
+The program consists of a minimum of 3 years of cohesive practical and didactic training in research and medicine that promote a multidisciplinary approach to questions in biomedical science.
+The training is designed to expand upon the unique comparative knowledge, skills, and perspectives that veterinarians bring to biomedical research.
+In addition to the training program, postdocs have the option of pursuing an advanced degree through MIT's Department of Biological Engineering or through the interdepartmental Microbiology Graduate PhD Program.
+An optional six-month rotation of clinical training is also available and strongly recommended.